Knutson Master Series Presents American Soprano Laura Wilde

 Location: Kresge Recital Hall

 Ticket Info: Free and open to the public

-Named in honor of Dr. Dennis Knutson, principal flutist and longtime member of the Augustana College/Community Band, these 50-minute presentations feature special topics and or master class presentations for those interested in the music industry and/or performance.
+Named in honor of Dr. Dennis D. (principal flutist and longtime member of the Augustana College/Community Band) and the late Mary Ann Knutson, these 50-minute presentations feature special topics and or master class presentations for those interested in the music industry and/or performance.